renanthera/simc-wiki/StatsScaling.md

 # Default deltas

-The default delta is calculated by determined how much haste rating it takes to increase haste by 3.5%.
+The default delta is determined by how much rating it takes to increase haste by 3.5%.

 For Battle for Azeroth this will scale stats by 238 by default (SimC will test agility + 238, haste + 238, crit + 238, etc).